Understanding and Improving Shampoo and SOAP via Kullback-Leibler Minimization: Second Moment Estimation via Kullback–Leibler Minimization

 \paragraph{Shampoo's estimation rule as Kronecker-based covariance estimation} According to \cref{claim:shampoo_sab} (proof in \cref{app:proof_claim1}), Shampoo’s estimation rule with power $p=\nicefrac{1}{2}$ in \cref{eq:shampoo} can be viewed as the optimal solution of a KL minimization problem (up to a constant scalar) when one Kronecker factor is updated independently and the other is fixed as the identity, which is known as a one-sided preconditioner \citep{an2025asgo,xie2025structured}.
 In practice, Shampoo further approximates the required expectations using the EMA scheme in \cref{eq:shampoo}.

-\subsection{Improving Shampoo's estimation: Idealized KL-Shampoo}
+\subsection{Improving Shampoo's Estimation: Idealized KL-Shampoo}

 Our KL perspective reveals a key \textbf{limitation}---empirically demonstrated in \cref{fig:ema_shampoo_comparison}---of Shampoo’s Kronecker estimation with $p=\nicefrac{1}{2}$ as a one-sided approach: it does not adequately solve the KL-minimization problem when both factors are learned jointly.
-Motivated by this observation, we design an improved estimation rule that updates the two factors simultaneously.
-We refer to this scheme as \textit{idealized KL-Shampoo}, which is a two-sided approach.
+Motivated by this, we design an improved estimation rule that updates the two factors simultaneously.
+We term this scheme as \textit{idealized KL-Shampoo}, which is a two-sided approach.